rhaoio/ERC20-Permit/README.md

+# How to Run

+Start a local hardhat node with `npx hardhat node` from the root directory.

+Then run `npx hardhat run --network localhost scripts/deploypermit.js` to deploy the contract with an ERC-20 and Permit functions.

+To test the functions please execute `npx hardhat run --network localhost scripts/tokens.js` which will run the permit process of signing the required information.

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.